vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 If the VCH is to connect to secure registries, you must provide a CA certificate that can validate the server certificate of that registry.
 You can specify multiple CA certificates for different registries to allow a VCH to connect to multiple secure registries.

 **IMPORTANT**: You must use this option to allow a VCH to connect to  a vSphere Integrated Containers Registry instance. vSphere Integrated Containers Registry does not permit insecure connections.
+For information about how to obtain the vSphere Integrated Containers Registry certificate as a vSphere administrator, see [Download the vSphere Integrated Containers Registry Certificate](../vic_cloud_admin/download_reg_cert_admin.md) in *vSphere Integrated Containers Management Portal Administration*.

 ### Create VCH Wizard

-1. Under **Additional registry certificates**, click **Select** and navigate to an existing certificate file a registry server instance.
+1. Under **Additional registry certificates**, click **Select** and navigate to an existing certificate file for a registry server instance.
 2. Optionally click **Select** again to upload additional CAs.

 ### vic-machine Option